Haryana violence: CM Khattar asks Centre for more paramilitary companies, death toll reaches 6 | Law-Order

 Five people, including two home guards, have died after that attack in Muslim-dominated Nuh.
 In neighbouring Gurugram, a cleric was killed when a mob attacked a mosque the same night.
 Four people have been arrested so far for this.

-There have been several cases of arson and vandalism in Gurugram district, which borders Delhi, after the Nuh clash on Monday but no casualties have been reported after the mosque attack.
+Gurugram district, which borders Delhi, has reported several cases of arson and vandalism after the Nuh clash on Monday.
+There have been no casualties after the mosque was targeted, officials say.

-But there have been reports of Muslim migrant workers locking up their homes, and considering going back home.
+But Muslim migrant workers in some areas say they have received threats, and are considering going back home.

 Like Rehmat Ali who lives in sector 70A.